Annual Conference Announcement

 and Call for Papers

-On behalf of the Western States Folklore Society, the students and faculty of Willamette University invite you to join us in exploring the theme of “Folklore's Role in Trans-Pacific Communication,” and to exchange ideas on other topics within the field.
+The Western States Folklore Society, invites you to join us in exploring the theme of “Folklore's Role in Trans-Pacific Communication,” and to exchange ideas on other topics within the field.

 The Western States are essential to trans-Pacific communication in our increasingly globalized world, especially with respect to the reconstruction of identity within and between diverse cultural groups with distinct folk practices.
 An important issue for the Western States Folklore Society is the role folklore plays in trans-Pacific communication today.
 We encourage presentations that explore immigration, cyber-community, group identity, family folklore, diaspora experience, multilingual education through folklore, and other relevant issues.